Dr. Kiesa Kelly, PhD — Clinical Psychologist | ScienceWorks

 Dr. Kiesa Kelly

-Obsessive-Compulsive Disorder (OCD) torments gentle, fun, loving people with the ironic belief that they may be a monster.
+My therapy training in graduate school focused on Obsessive-Compulsive Disorder (OCD).
+OCD torments gentle, fun, loving people with the ironic belief that they may be a monster.
 What if I'm dangerous?
 Immoral?
 Contaminated?
 Living in a simulation?
 A different gender/sexual orientation than I think?
 What if things aren't just right or I have a terrible illness?
 Compulsively avoiding feared outcomes becomes life-consuming.
 Scary, taboo themes are common.
 It's OCD, not you.
 I see you.
 There is no reason to hide in shame; I already know you are good.
 You will, too.
 OCD is painful, but treatable with Inference-based Cognitive-Behavioral Therapy (I-CBT), Exposure Response Prevention (ERP), and Acceptance and Commitment Therapy (ACT).

-ERP (in combination with ACT) is the fast-working and effective but sometimes intimidating gold standard for treating OCD.
+ERP (in combination with ACT) is a fast-working and effective but sometimes intimidating evidence-based treatment for OCD.
 It doesn't work for everyone and for some folks it is too threatening to try.
-I am among a small yet growing group of therapists in the US additionally trained in Inference-based CBT--a more cognitive, less intimidating, and equally effective ERP alternative.
+I am among a small yet growing group of therapists in the US additionally trained in Inference-based CBT - a more cognitive, less intimidating, and science-backed ERP alternative.

 Autistic and ADHD neurotypes often occur with each other, as well as with OCD.
 I-CBT may be preferrable to ERP for neurodivergent individuals because of its emphasis on demystifying the faulty thinking driving OCD, rather than forcing folks to tolerate a behavioral intervention.

 Insomnia, difficulty falling and/or staying asleep can be treated in as few as 6 sessions of Cognitive Behavioral Therapy for Insomnia (CBT-I).
 CBT-I is the most effective treatment in all of behavioral health.
-Insomnia occurs more frequently in folks with OCD and sometimes OCD doubts focus on sleep and insomnia.
+Insomnia occurs more frequently in folks with ADHD/autism, PTSD, and OCD; sometimes OCD doubts focus on sleep and insomnia.

-• EMDR Basic Training (VIA EMDR: Jamie Pendon + Maren Lubig); Certification in progress
+• EMDR Basic Training (VIA EMDR: Jamie Pendon + Maren Lubig)

 • Group consultation (VIA EMDR)